-Sump Pump discharge lines can freeze for a number of reasons.
+Common Causes Sump Pump discharge lines can freeze for a number of reasons.
 The most common cause for discharge lines to freeze up is the discharge pipe is connected to a small hose laid across the ground.
 Many homeowners think that a 2” line that is the same size as the discharge pipe is fine for moving water away from the house.
 They are cheap, flexible and can be run 20-30 feet away from the foundation.
 The problem is, these lines freeze up quickly because of the longer distance and, commonly, lack of proper pitch.
 What starts off as a 2” pipe will soon shrink every time the pump runs, adding another layer of ice inside the pipe.
 The colder it gets the faster the line freezes shut.
 Once the sump pump cannot get water out, it can start leaking out of a loose fitting or blow out altogether.
 If you are home you might hear it.
 Imagine if it happened while you are at work or worse, out of town.
 You might come home to a basement full of water, ruining everything.
 If you don’t get a leak or blowout, the pump will likely burn itself out because it is trying to pump water and it cannot.
 Once it’s burned out, you will have water in your basement if you don’t have a battery backup sump system acting as a secondary pump.

-If you live in the City of Chicago, all sump pumps are supposed to pump into the sewer system so freeze ups should not be a problem.
+What to Do If you live in the City of Chicago, all sump pumps are supposed to pump into the sewer system so freeze ups should not be a problem.
 Most everywhere else requires the sump pump to drain to your yard or municipal storm system.
 A properly installed Underground Sump Pump Discharge Extension will get the water away from your foundation without the worries of a freeze up.